GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 ## Summary

-- In this lecture, we started with how to use Bubble, and then moved on to the actual designing of the screen, and then to the integration with the database.
+- In this lecture, we started with how to use Bubble, and then moved on to the actual design of the screen and the integration with the database.
 - While the basic flow of Bubble is similar to that of Adalo, I hope you could feel a little of why it is called a visual programming tool in terms of workflow.
 - Next time, I would like to give a more in-depth lecture on Bubble, so stay tuned!